 There are several markets to enjoy in Deal.
 There is a weekly Saturday market and small market outside the Town Hall on Wednesday and Fridays.
 Monthly there is a Farmers’ Market with local producers and seasonal food.

-During the school holidays, Walmer Castle runs themed events for all the family and from June 2015, visitors can experience the ‘reimagined Walmer Castle’ created to mark the 200th anniversary of the Battle of Waterloo.
+During the school holidays, Walmer Castle runs themed events for all the family and visitors can experience the ‘reimagined Walmer Castle’, created to mark the 200th anniversary of the Battle of Waterloo.

 For sailing enthusiasts, the nearby Downs Sailing Club holds events suitable for novices and experienced sailors, throughout the season.

-Fishing need not just be nipping down to the beach front for the catch of the day off the local fisherman, why not bring your rod and bait and cast off from the pier or beach yourself?
+Fishing need not just be nipping down to the beach front for the catch of the day off the local fisherman.
+Why not bring your rod and bait and cast off from the pier or beach yourself?

 Walmer is an adjoining town, closely associated with Deal and located just along the coast.